Soloura/Study/Artificial Intelligence/TimeSeries.md

 * Long-Term Time Series Forecasting (LTSF): Long-term time series forecasting deals with predictions for the distant future, with forecast horizons increasingly extending to several months, years, or beyond.
 It is valuable for long-term strategy planning, investment decisions, and policymaking, addressing many real-world problems.
 By identifying long-term trends and cycles, organizations can prepare accordingly, highlighting its significance.
 However, predicting the distant future is challenging, and extensive research is being conducted to improve accuracy.

-* Properties of Time Series Data
+* Properties of Time Series Data > Fig. 5: Properties of Time Series Data
   * Tempora Order
   * Autocorrelation
   * Trend